Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation: Acknowledgements

 \section{Acknowledgements}

-I am thankful to the Department of Mathematical Sciences of the Loughborough University for the warm hospitality and amazing work atmosphere.
+Most of this work was developed and written while I was visiting the Department of Mathematical Sciences of the Loughborough University, which I am extremely thankful for the warm hospitality and amazing work atmosphere.
 I am grateful to Jenya Ferapontov, Keti Tenenblat, Artur Sergyeyev and Sasha Veselov for stimulating discussions, as well as many suggestions given.
 I am also indebted to Priscila Leal da Silva for her firm encouragement, support, suggestions and patience to read the first draft of this manuscript.

 Last but not least, I want to thank CNPq (grant nº 310074/2021-5) and FAPESP (grants nº 2020/02055-0 and 2022/00163-6) for financial support.